LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 >
 > **<cite>British Library single digital presence survey</cite>**

 It will be interesting to see answers from senior managers.
 As a member of the public looking through library websites, they weren't great.
-But how many library managers would say their online service scores a 1?
+But how many library managers would admit their online service scores a 1?

 It could be useful to highlight the worst examples.
 But it may not be effective in encouraging change, so this is a list of areas that seem like they could be improved.
 Also highlighting library services that were impressive.